yokoffing/filterlists/README.md

 ## Optimized Lists

-If you want to save CPU and memory resources on your device, you can use some alternative lists that have fewer filters than the built-in ones. uBO can handle more than 300k filters, but you might not need that many to block unwanted content effectively.
+If you want to save CPU and memory resources on your device, you can use some alternative lists that have fewer filters than the built-in ones. uBO can handle more than 300k filters, but you might not need that many rules to block unwanted content effectively.

-The lists below are designed to be lighter and faster but still maintain high standards for content blocking.
-The rule counts shown are when compared to their regular list in uBO.
+[AdGuard](https://github.com/AdguardTeam) provides filterlists that are [optimized](https://github.com/AdguardTeam/FiltersRegistry#filters-optimization) by removing rules that are rarely used.
+The optimization process relies on the [statistics](https://adguard.com/kb/general/ad-filtering/tracking-filter-statistics) of how often AdGuard users apply different rules, which they can choose to share.
+These lists are designed to be lighter and faster but still maintain high standards for content blocking.

+(The rule counts shown below are when compared to their regular list in uBO.)

 ### Ads